The Copenhagen Test

-The Copenhagen Test is an upcoming American science fiction spy thriller television series created by Thomas Brandon.
-The series is executive produced by James Wan for Peacock and stars Simu Liu and Melissa Barrera.

-The series is scheduled to premiere on December 27, 2025, and will consist of eight episodes.
+The Copenhagen Test is an American science fiction spy thriller television series created by Thomas Brandon for Peacock.
+It stars Simu Liu and Melissa Barrera, with Liu and James Wan also serving as executive producers.
+The series premiered on December 27, 2025.
+In April 2026, the series was canceled after one season.

 Premise

-In the near future, an intelligence agent is hacked and must prove his allegiance.
+In the near future, an intelligence agent's brain is hacked, allowing the hackers access to everything he sees and hears.
+He must prove his allegiance and uncover the perpetrators.